business-data-analytics/powerbi/semi-additive-measures-sample1/ajit-semi-additive-measures.md

 ## [Amount Total]

 * For balance account, it would aggregate semi-additively and for flow account, it would aggregate normally.
-* At account group level, it would rollup the account's amount as per the above mentioned equation.
+* At account group level, it would rollup the account's amount as per the "Data Details" section below.

 # File datails